an0mal1a/evilHunter/README.md

-    4. Una véz capturado el handshake, abrimos el archivo .cap y con diccionary attack o generar contraseñas crackeamos la contraseña.
+    4. Una véz capturado el handshake, abrimos el archivo .cap y con diccionary attack o generando contraseñas lo crackeamos.

 # _Proximas mejoras_

-                [♦]  Brute Force (Password Generator) more Faster [♦]  Manual Capture handshake (No use extern tools)
+                [♦]  Brute Force (Password Generator) more Faster [♦]  Set a client target to deauth (more posibility of capture handshake)

 For suggeriments or problems to fix --> https://github.com/an0mal1a/evilHunter/issues